hisschemoller/freeloop/README.md

 * Tap slightly longer on an empty area to create a point.
 * Drag a point to move it.

+## Redux

+All notes on screen as an array?
+As a normalized horizontal and vertical position?

 ## Setup

 1. Create a New React App